meet-projects/Y2-Summer26-Pairs/README.md

 Continue improving your prompts, backend, and frontend until the entire system works reliably.

-Once you reach this stage, deploy your web app: click on the publish button in Bolt so your project goes live!
+Once you reach this stage, deploy your web app: click on the publish button in Replit Agent so your project goes live!